michaelwhite72/RealTimePayments/README.md

-# FFDC OAuth2 Back-end for B2B
+# FFDC OAuth2 Back-end for B2B and B2C

 Simple back-end to use with [fusionfabric.cloud](https://www.fusionfabric.cloud) [api](https://developer.fusionfabric.cloud) This will serve any front-end or web pages disposed in the ```dist``` folder as well.